enikeishik/cachewithlock/README.md

 # CacheWithLock

 Package for [Laravel framework](https://laravel.com/) -
-overrides remember method of Laravel Cache using lock mechanism.
+overrides `remember` method of Laravel Cache using lock mechanism to avoid multiply generation of the same data (as a result of race condition) when cache becomes invalid.

 ## Requirements